epfl-ada/ada-2022-project-armada/README.md

 * [title.crew](https://www.imdb.com/interfaces/): provides the **directors and writers names** for more than a million of films and series.
 This enrich the analysis made on the ratio of women to man and their impact in cinema by regarding not only the actress but also the writers and directors distribution.

+* [Stanford CoreNLP-processed summaries](http://www.cs.cmu.edu/~ark/personas/): contains all the processed summaries from the FreeBase movie database.
+The process consists in extracting for each character the agent and patent verbs and attributes related to him.
+This structure reveals the actions they take on others, the actions done to them, and the attributes by which they are described.
+More details are available in [this article](http://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf).

 The link between the **Freebase movie ID** with the **IMDB movie ID** (*tconst*) is made using 3 matching criteria: `Movie Name`, `Movie Release Date` and `Movie Runtime`.
 This brings us to about 45,000 matches out of 80,000 films in the Freebase database.